 LGBTQ Harassment and Personal Gender Pronouns

-According to a 2013 GLSEN study, more than 64.5 percent of lesbian, gay, bisexual, transgender, and queer students hear homophobic remarks at school.
-Of these students, 33.1 percent have heard harassing remarks specifically targeting transgender students.
+According to a 2015 GLSEN study, more than two-thirds of lesbian, gay, bisexual, transgender, and queer students hear homophobic remarks at school frequently or often.
+Of these students, 40.5 percent reported hearing harassing remarks specifically targeting transgender students frequently or often.
 For transgender, genderqueer, genderfluid, and other nonbinary students, this can have extreme consequences, from lower GPAs to missed classes to suicide.

 Although we won’t touch on all the pronoun options listed here, you can see that there are many.
 So how do you know which one to use?
 Ask!
 Asking someone their personal gender pronoun is easy.
 Just say something like “What pronouns do you use?” or “Is this pronoun right for you?”
 Most people will be happy to inform or correct you, especially when you ask them early on in your relationship.